 General Extrusion solid

-shapes of gears and racks.
-The Solid block
+of gears and racks.
+The Solid block generates 3-D

-generates 3-D extrusions by sweeping the cross-sections along their
+extrusions by sweeping the cross-sections along their normal axes.
+The

-normal axes.
-The figure shows an example with spur gear geometries
+figure shows an example with spur gear geometries modeled as general

 For precise geometries, you can load 3-D shapes into Solid blocks using STEP or STL files.
 You must obtain the STEP or STL files from external sources.
 If you have CAD models of gears, worms, and racks, you may be able to export them in STEP or STL format for use in Simscape™ Multibody™ software.
 The figure shows an example with spur gear geometries imported from CAD models via STEP files.